18 Bay opens at former Dimon Estate in Jamesport

 After 17 years, the couple needed a break.
 But three years of supervising and hiring made them realize how much they missed getting their hands dirty.
 Looking for a property on the North Fork, they came upon the historic Jamesport property that had operated for decades as The Jamesport Manor Inn, and, from 2022 until last year, as The Dimon Estate.

 The first iteration of 18 Bay (at 18A Bay Ave. in Bayville) had 16 seats.
 On Shelter Island they could seat about 45 inside (plus more on the porch).
 In Jamesport, their office is the size of their first kitchen.
-There are 80 seats inside, a separate bar, a second floor (as yet unspoken for), and the stately property sprawls over almost 4 acres, encompassing a patio, orchard, herb garden and vegetable garden that, at 6,000 square feet, is more of a small farm.
-(A full-time gardener was part of the deal.)
+There are 80 seats inside, a separate bar and a second floor that is, as yet, unspoken for.

 Partly because four courses took a while to consume and partly because most guests had to take a ferry to get there, 18 Bay meals demanded a certain level of commitment.
 Now that they are on the mainland, Kopels said, "We want to be like an old-style tavern where you can come any day for a drink, or for a plate of pasta and a glass of wine."